thomas-melville/myNotes/General/Career_Development/helm.md

 use **helm lint <my_chart>** to check your chart for formating or missing info

 **helm install** will then install the application in the cluster that kubectl is configured to talk to.

+## helm 3

+Helm has moved to the CNCF

+Provide an embedded scripting engine based on lua Which means changing from YAML to code for charts
+This enables the possibility of reusable libraries for defining charts YAML and Lua will co-exist in Helm 3
+It will be possible to dynamically update YAML charts using Lua

+Getting rid of Tiller
+It's goals can now be achieved in Kubernetes.

+1. using Custom Resource Definitions to store information
+   * This improves security as it is all delegated to Kubernetes
+2. with two new records for storing information about releases
+   * Release and ReleaseVersion

+and there's lots more: https://github.com/helm/community/blob/master/helm-v3/000-helm-v3.md

+No release date yet